Each year, the government provides over $12 billion in tax incentives to thousands of businesses all over the nation.

 Part 3: Process of Experimentation

 Overcome the uncertainty using a systemized process and identify alternative solutions.
-Alternatives can be identified using modeling, trial, error, simulation, etc.
+Alternatives can be identified using modeling, trial and error, simulation, etc.

 Part 4: Technological In Nature